 Subject: Re: MICHAEL: [Ss BREWING TECHNOLOGIES] Contact Form from November 19 at12:34PM

-Yes, if you plan on sticking to 5 gallon batches, then a 10 gallon brew kettle will fit the bill nicely.
-High gravity beers is more of a mash tun (MT) volume issue than a brew kettle issue.
-Envision it this way, for higher gravity brews you are naturally going to need more MT space to account for a larger grain bill, so I would recommend a 10 gallon MT to go along with your 10 gallon brew kettle.
+Yes, if you plan on sticking to 5-gallon batches, then a 10-gallon brew kettle will fit the bill nicely.
+High gravity beers are more of a mash tun (MT) volume issue than a brew kettle issue.
+Envision it this way, for higher gravity brews you are naturally going to need more MT space to account for a larger grain bill, so I would recommend a 10 gallon MT to go along with your 10-gallon brew kettle.

 Furthermore, even high gravity beer where you want to do an extended 90 minute boil, you can still get 8-9 gallons into the kettle without risking a boil-over, which depending on your boil off rate should be good down to 6ish gallons of a finished high gravity wort.

-I will say this though, I've met a lot of guys that swore they would never venture to 10 gallon batches, that ultimately moved to half barrel batches!
-Just something to consider if your rounding out your system with some new gear.
-Its easy to brew a 5 gallon batch in both a 10 and 15 gallon kettle, but you will never get a 10 gallon batch out of a 10 gallon kettle.
+I will say this though, I've met a lot of guys that swore they would never venture to 10-gallon batches, that ultimately moved to half barrel batches!
+Just something to consider if you're rounding out your system with some new gear.
+It's easy to brew a 5-gallon batch in both a 10 and 15-gallon kettle, but you will never get a 10-gallon batch out of a 10-gallon kettle.
 Same goes for fermenters.
 Just some food for thought.

 On 11/19/15, 9:34 AM, "Shopify Notification" <firstname.lastname@example.org> wrote:

 I've been researching boil kettles for some time and am drawn to your

 product.
 I am currently doing partial grain/extract batches (5G) but